A complete guide to getting over a breakup and coming out stronger and happier than you were before

 Don’t Be Scared of Change

-Spencer Johnson, in the book “Who Moved my Cheese”, explains that fear is what makes confronting changes so difficult.
+Spencer Johnson, in the book “Who Moved my Cheese“, explains that fear is what makes confronting changes so difficult.
 Change requires you to cope with a new situation and it’s natural to be scared of change.
 As long as you are afraid of leaving your comfort zone then things won’t get better.
 After a breakup, the loss you feel can be devastating.
 You won’t be able to recover until you find a new way to bring joy to your life.
 This means you have to look for something new.
 Johnson suggests that you visualize yourself happy or whatever your goal is in vivid detail and this will increase your desire to attain your goal.
 So if you feel stuck or scared, visualize yourself happy and loved.
 This will give you the energy to move forward and get over your breakup.
 When you move in a new direction, you learn how to conquer your fears.
 The next time you deal with change in your life, it will be easier.
 The fear in your mind after a breakup is usually more intense than being single again actually is.
 Once you start moving, it is likely that things will improve.
-There is always new cheese (partners) to be found.
+There is always new cheese (new partners or new ways to bring happiness into your life) to be found.
 All you need to do is step out of your comfort zone and start your search!

 In the book “When Things Fall Apart”, by Pema Chödrön, the author claims that embracing your fears is your ticket to greater self-knowledge.
 By getting to know our fears rather than avoiding everything that frightens us, we can gain entirely new perspectives on our personality, relationships, and past.
 Often, fear is our first reaction to a breakup.
 However, you should take the time to understand your fear on a deeper level by taking time to reflect on it.

-The author describes an ancient strategy called no more struggle.
+The author describes an ancient strategy called “no more struggle”.
 This is the practice of using meditation to recenter yourself at times when you feel powerless.
 Rather than struggling with your thoughts, embrace them and investigate them to find out more.
 What scares you most about the breakup?
 Observe yourself to find the answers to these tough questions.

 Learn How to Be Alone